nina-grant/Atmospheric-Teleconnection-Model/README.md

-# Getting Set-up in Amarel
+# Getting Set-Up in Amarel

 ## Connect to Amarel
 1. Open a terminal: